IP Camera

 IP Camera Input

-You connect to an IP camera through its IP address (or the camera’s DNS name) to access its video as input to the DVR+O system Channels.
+Connect to an IP camera through its IP address (or the camera’s DNS name) to access its video as input to the DVR+O system Channels.

 Back Arrow – Return to the Input selection screen.